JordyMoos/game-site-in-elm/README.md

 elm-app start
 ```

-Goto localhost:3000 in your browser.
+Goto `localhost:3000` in your browser.

 **Make sure you have some CORS ignoring tool**
 I use CORSe addon in firefox

+## Dependency

+It uses `elm-app` to start check it out here https://github.com/halfzebra/create-elm-app

+You can also use `elm-reactor`